devsnippet/cookbook-ossim-agent/README.md

 #### Plugins

-Here it is the complete list of plugins that this _cookbook_ manages.
+Here is the complete list of plugins that this _cookbook_ manages.

 * `node[:ossim][:plugins]["apache"]`
 * `node[:ossim][:plugins]["arpwatch"]`